Thomas Noordsy (1946 - 2020) - Obituary

-Thomas Lee Noordsy, passed away October 1, 2020 at his home, following a lengthy illness.
+Thomas Lee Noordsy, Sioux Falls, passed away October 1 at his home, following a lengthy illness.
 Funeral services will be at 10:00am Monday, October 5, 2020 at First Church of God in Marion with burial in the church cemetery.
 Visitation will from 3-5pm Sunday at Heritage Funeral Home, 57th and Minnesota, Sioux Falls.
 Due to Covid-19 the family request that guests wear a mask and practice social distancing at both opportunities to celebrate Tom's life.
 Arrangements by Hofmeister Jones Funeral Home.

 Tom was born in Brookings, SD, on August 10, 1946, to Dr. John and Pat Noordsy.
 He attended elementary school in Marion, SD before his family moved to Manhattan, KS.